PhasecoreX/openrct2-auto-mow/README.md

 Also, if you're wondering why we don't just scan everything and update all the tiles every day instead of scanning per tick: massive lag.

 ## Multiplayer?
 Yes!
-But actually no...

-The plugin does work in multiplayer just fine, however if a client desyncs and then reconnects, or if the host loads a new save file, the plugin will not reload in the client and then no grass will be mowed for them.
-This leads to a desync very quickly.
-If they quit to main menu and then rejoin the server, the plugin loads fine for them.
-Understandably, this is annoying to deal with.
-I have opened an issue [here](https://github.com/OpenRCT2/OpenRCT2/issues/14009) to fix this.
+As of OpenRCT2 v0.4.0, plugins with custom registered actions (which this plugin uses) are correctly handled on the client when they reconnect or the host loads a new save file.

 ## Alternatives?
 The best way of doing this is just to have an option in OpenRCT2 that displays all grass as clear/mowed.
 Maybe have it ignore grass ticking?
 However, that might alter game state.